Singular divisors and syzygies of polarized abelian threefolds: Convex geometry and the infinitesimal picture of threefolds

-\subsection{Infinitesimal data on singular surfaces.}
+\subsection{Infinitesimal data on singular surfaces}

-Later on it will become very important to use the geometry of those subvarieties appearing in some infinitesimal base locus.
-Unfortunately, they might not be smooth and the existence of many invariants can break down.
-However, considering infinitesimal data at a smooth point, much of our invariants transfer well from the subvariety to its desingularization.
+Later it becomes important to make use of the infinitesimal picture for singular spaces for induction arguments.
+We explain this for surfaces.

-We explain these ideas for surfaces.
-Let $S$ be an irreducible projective surface, $A$ an ample line bundle on $S$ and $x\in S$ a smooth point.
-Let $\pi :S'\rightarrow S$ be the blow-up at $x$ with $E\simeq \PP^1$ the exceptional divisor, which is Cartier on $S'$.
-In particular, the definitions of $\epsilon(L;x)$ and $\mu(L;x)$ make sense when $S$ is just irreducible.
+Let $S$ be an irreducible projective surface, $M$ an ample line bundle on $S$ and $x\in S$ a smooth point.
+Let $\pi :S'\rightarrow S$ be the blow-up at $x$ with $E\simeq \PP^1$ the exceptional divisor, which is Cartier.
+Note that the definitions of $\epsilon(M,x)$ and $\mu(M,x)$ make sense.
+So, let's consider the fiber-product diagram:

-In practice we will need to be able to transfer the infinitesimal data from $S$ to a desingularization $\overline{S}$, since things work better in the smooth case.
-So, consider the following diagram: